vertica/VerticaPy/README.md

 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/benefits.png' width="92%">
 </p>

 VerticaPy is a Python library with scikit-like functionality used to conduct data science projects on data stored in Vertica, taking advantage Vertica’s speed and built-in analytics and machine learning features.
-It supports the entire data science life cycle, uses a ‘pipeline’ mechanism to sequentialize data transformation operations, and offers beautiful graphical options.
+VerticaPy offers robust support for the entire data science life cycle, uses a 'pipeline' mechanism to sequentialize data transformation operations, and offers beautiful graphical options.
 <br><br>
 Nowadays, 'Big Data' is one of the main topics in the data science world, and data scientists are often at the center of any organization.
 The benefits of becoming more data-driven are undeniable and are often needed to survive in the industry.
 <br><br>